The Alexander Technique / Primal Alexander

 There is no homeostasis in this dance: we are either getting easier or less easy.
 As soon as we identify which direction we are moving we can make a choice to get easier or not.

-We can learn to make constructive changes in our lives so that we experience more ease in all our endeavors: studying, writing, playing sports, cooking, gardening, speaking, presenting, teaching, typing, and performing – acting, singing, dancing, or playing an instrument!
+We can learn to make constructive changes in our lives and we can unravel unhelpful habits so that we experience more ease in all our endeavors.
+Whether studying, writing, playing sports, cooking, gardening, speaking, presenting, teaching, typing, performing – acting, singing, dancing, playing an instrument, or simply living — We can do it all with more Joy and Ease!

-For more information about the Alexander Technique visit these pages:
+For more information about the history and development of the Alexander Technique visit these pages:

 Complete Guide to the Alexander Technique – comprehensive information source